 All 140 seats in the General Assembly will be up for grabs in the fall and Republicans hope to hold onto the district to maintain a slim majority in the House.

 As a longtime party official, Walker leaned heavily on locally elected Republican officials throughout the primary.
 Garrett donated $2,000 to his campaign and longtime Bedford County Sheriff Mike Brown endorsed him days before the primary.
-On Tuesday night, he was joined by several key supporters at a victory party at Stoney Badger Tavern.

 “He has done so much work for so many people for so long,” said Sen. Mark Peake, R-Lynchburg.
 “He’s got over 30 years of helping other people get elected and I’m so happy for him.”